nuggetInc/advent_of_code/solutions/year2022/src/day04/README.md

 **In how many assignment pairs does one range fully contain the other?**

 ## --- Part Two ---
 It seems like there is still quite a bit of duplicate work planned.
-Instead, the Elves would  to know the number of pairs that **overlap at all**.
+Instead, the Elves would like to know the number of pairs that **overlap at all**.

 In the above example, the first two pairs (`2-4,6-8` and `2-3,4-5`) don't overlap, while the remaining four pairs (`5-7,7-9`, `2-8,3-7`, `6-6,4-6`, and `2-6,4-8`) do overlap: